OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-05.md

 ## Amos 5:6

 > Seek the Lord, and live,
-> lest he break out like fire in the house of Joseph,
+> lest He unleash a fire upon the house of Joseph,
-> and it devour, with none to quench it for Bethel.
+> consuming it with no one to extinguish it for Bethel.

 ## Amos 5:7

-> There are those who turn justice into bitterness
+> There are those who transform justice into bitterness
-> and cast righteousness to the ground.
+> and throw righteousness to the ground.

 ## Amos 5:8